Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Among the abnormal cerebral formations of a benign nature - congenital or acquired - is also a cyst of the transparent septum of the brain.
+The number of abnormal cerebral formations of a benign nature – congenital or acquired – includes a cyst of the septum pellucidum of the brain.

-In most cases, it is asymptomatic and is detected quite by chance during imaging of brain structures.
-[1]
+In most cases, it is asymptomatic and is detected completely by chance during visualization of brain structures. [ 1 ]

 Epidemiology

-There are no clinical data on the number of diagnosable septal pellucid cysts, and septum pellucidum cysts are detected in 0.04% of patients with cerebral cystic formations.
+There are no clinical data regarding the incidence of diagnosable septum pellucidum cysts, and septum pellucidum cysts are found in 0.04% of patients with cerebral cystic lesions.

-The common causes of the appearance of most cerebral cysts, including intracerebral cysts of the transparent septum, are most often congenital.
-That is, their formation is due to deviations in the ontogenesis of the brain - the process of its formation by nerve stem and glial cells - in the prenatal period (in the first two months of pregnancy).
+The general causes of most cerebral cysts, including intracerebral cysts of the septum pellucidum, are most often congenital.
+That is, their formation is caused by deviations in the ontogenesis of the brain - the process of its formation by neural stem and glial cells - in the prenatal period (in the first two months of pregnancy).

-A cyst of the transparent septum of the brain in adults can be associated with neuroinfection (meningitis), traumatic brain injury, tumor encephalopathy, or surgery on the brain.
+A cyst of the septum pellucidum in adults may be associated with a neuroinfection (meningitis), traumatic brain injury, tumor encephalopathy, or brain surgery.

 More details in the publication - Complications and consequences after traumatic brain injury